witchlounge/journey/README.md

 > Recall the journey, not the destination.

 Like a combination of [The Backloggery](https://www.backloggery.com), [Speedrun.com](https://www.speedrun.com), and [HowLongToBeat](https://howlongtobeat.com), Journey looks to provide a new method for tracking your video game library and playthroughs by providing new insights into the way you like to play video games.
-With Journey, completion isn't the only goal, it's understanding that it takes time to finish a game and that time is _fun_.
-Using Journey, you'll share your experiences with other players and interact with friends to discuss your favorite games.
+With Journey, backlog completion isn't the only goal, it's understanding that it takes time to finish a game and that time is _fun_.
+Using Journey, you'll share your experiences with other players and interact with friends about your favorite games.

 # Proposed Features